 So what does this have to do with TRON Lightcycle Run?
 Disney has just made the announcement that TRON will also use the Virtual Queue system when it opens and there will not be a standby queue immediately available.

-This is what we’ve expected right from the beginning so it comes as no surprise to hear the news now that Disney has confirmed it.
-We are still waiting on a few of the details which will be coming in the next few days.
+This is what we’ve expected right from the beginning so it comes as no surprise to hear the news now that Disney has confirmed it and we now have all the details of how the virtual queue will work for TRON Lightcycle Run.

 In this post, we are going to explain everything you need to know about using the virtual queue with TRON Lightcycle Run in Disney’s Magic Kingdom.
 We’ll explain why Disney is using the virtual queue, how boarding groups work, and give you step-by-step instructions on how to get a boarding pass.